rishabh1403/blog-source/posts/coding/leetcode/2020/03/valid-palindrome.md

 In case both of the characters are alphanumeric, we check for their equality and return false if the characters are not equal.

 Next, we update our pointers.
-Once we jump out of the loop, it means, everything the character was equal and the string is a palindrome, so we return true.
+Once we jump out of the loop, it means, every time the characterers were equal and the string is a palindrome, so we return true.

-We can solve the question using a regex too but wanted to discuss a solution like to explain that we can do logical operations on characters too.
+We can solve the question using a regex too but wanted to discuss a solution like this to explain that we can do logical operations on characters too.

 Here are the stats